 Fig. \ref{fig:bd_min_vs_d_ap} illustrates that for a fixed minimum distance $d'_{\min}$, the minimum achievable beamdepth quickly reaches saturation as the aperture size increases.
 Since $d'_{\min}$ scales with the array size, increasing the aperture size beyond a certain threshold does not further improve the beamfocusing resolution.

 As the aperture becomes infinitely large, the limit of the minimum 3 dB beamdepth is

-The asymptotic minimum achievable near-field resolution at a fixed distance $\beta = 1.2$ from the array is listed in Table \ref{tab:bd_min_per_geom}.
+The asymptotic minimum achievable near-field resolution at a fixed distance $\beta = 1.2$ per geometry is listed in Table \ref{tab:bd_min_per_geom}.

-Given the asymptotic limit and saturation behavior of the 3 dB BD function, a key design consideration is determining the aperture size that guarantees a specified percentage of the asymptotic resolution.
-The minimum aperture size $D_{\min}$ that offers $\eta$ fraction of the asymptotic resolution is obtained by equating \eqref{eq:bd_min_vs_d_ap} with \eqref{eq:asymptotic_3dB_bd} and solving for $D_{\min}$ resulting in
+Given the asymptotic limit and saturation behaviour of the 3 dB BD function, a key design consideration is determining the aperture size that guarantees a specified fraction of the asymptotic resolution.
+The minimum aperture size $D_{\min}$ that offers $\eta > 1$ fraction of the asymptotic resolution is obtained by equating \eqref{eq:bd_min_vs_d_ap} with \eqref{eq:asymptotic_3dB_bd} and solving for $D_{\min}$ resulting in